5 min read

 • Fallback: if local fails the task three times, escalate to a cloud frontier model.

-The escalation pattern is honest.
-Local agents are great for 70% of agent tasks.
-The remaining 30% (deep planning, ambiguous instructions, novel tool combinations) still wants a frontier model.
-Don't fight that; design for it.
+That escalation pattern is the honest part.
+Local agents handle 70% of agent tasks beautifully.
+The other 30% (deep planning, ambiguous instructions, novel tool combinations) still wants a frontier model.
+Don't fight that.
+Design for it.

 What's next

-You've got chat, RAG, and agents , all local.
+Chat, RAG, agents, all running on your own hardware.
 The last big lever is changing the model itself: fine-tuning.
-The next post is LoRA, QLoRA, when fine-tuning beats prompting and RAG (rarely), and how to do it on consumer hardware.
+Next post covers LoRA, QLoRA, when fine-tuning beats prompting and RAG (rarely), and how to do it on consumer hardware.

 From the dictionary